LionyxML/timec/README.md

 (starts a time up counter on terminal)

 [option] list:
 --label "Text"		Labels the timer with "Text"
---help			Shows this message
+-s <minutes> Run stopwatch for specified minutes and notify --help			Shows this message
 --version		Shows current version
 ```